Monis-dev/Secrets/README.md

 # It's A Secret

-It's A Secret is a fun and interactive website that allows users to share and read secrets anonymously.
-Dive into the world of anonymous confessions and discover what people are sharing!
+It's A Secret is a fun website that allows users to read secrets of other people.

 ## Features
 - Share secrets anonymously.